Suit challenges restaurant aid priority to women, minorities

 The program relies on a definition of "socially disadvantaged" that is limited to people "subjected to racial or ethnic prejudice or cultural bias because of their identity as a member of a group without regard to their individual qualities."
 Groups presumed to be socially disadvantaged include: Black Americans, Hispanic Americans, Native Americans, including Alaska Natives and Native Hawaiians; Asian Pacific Americans; and Subcontinent Asian Americans.

+"The numbers show that we've been particularly successful at reaching the smallest restaurants and underserved communities that have struggled to access relief," said Guzman, the administrator, in a statement.

+The program extends to other similar types of businesses that meet a threshold for on-site eating and drinking, from bakeries to breweries.

-The U.S. Department of Justice and a Small Business Administration spokesperson did not immediately respond to requests for comment.
+The U.S. Department of Justice and a Small Business Administration spokesperson did not immediately respond to requests for comment on the lawsuit.

 The Wisconsin Institute for Law & Liberty similarly has spearheaded a lawsuit against the Biden administration on behalf of white Midwestern farmers over another portion of the $1.9 trillion coronavirus relief package, alleging last month that they can't participate in a COVID-19 loan forgiveness program because they're white.